 Most importantly, even though being an FSO is a prestigious profession, it is essential to have a life outside work to be well-rounded, to maintain sanity, and to have a balanced life.
 As somebody said, “Don’t get so busy making a living that you forget to make a life.”

 Overall, it has been a great six years with its ups and downs.
 The work of an FSO is a dynamic career.
-It never runs out of surprises ands tasks to be done, but it also offers an opportunity for continuous learning and numerous travels, cultural immersion, and people-to-people engagement.
+It never runs out of surprises ands tasks to be done.
+It also provides opportunities for continuous learning and numerous travels, cultural immersion, and people-to-people engagement.